What kind of water are leeches found in? Leeches - Life. Reproductive system, reproduction and development

 8. Remove the leech and place it in a jar of salted water, then flush it down the drain.

-12. Leeches can only be used once!
+12. Leech can only be used once!

 Warning!

-Acquisition and storage of leeches
+Purchase and storage of leeches

 The long-awaited report from the leech farm.
-You will learn how leeches live in captivity, what they eat, how they reproduce.
+You will learn how leeches live in captivity, what they eat, and how they reproduce.
 For the first time, we were able to capture unique footage of the birth of a leech in natural conditions and in captivity.

 01.